Trent was elected in 2007 and re-elected in 2011 for the constituency of Regina Rosemont. He is the Deputy Leader of the official opposition.

-Trent serves as the opposition critic for Finance, Education, SaskPower, ITO and GTH, as the Chair of the Public Accounts Committee (PAC) and serves on a national committee of the CCAF, with an aim to strengthen governance, accountability, management and audit.
+Trent serves as the opposition critic for Finance, Education, Municipal Relations, Urban Affairs, Economy, and the Global Transportation Hub.
+Trent also serves on a national committee of the CCAF, with an aim to strengthen governance and accountability.

 Trent was born and raised in northwest Regina.
-He earned a Bachelor of Education, business and math, at the U of R and has taken grad studies in education and undergrad studies in business.
+He earned a Bachelor of Education at the U of R and has taken grad studies in education and undergrad studies in business.

-Prior to politics, working with a interdisciplinary committee, Trent developed and managed within the community an innovative and nationally recognized program for youth offenders of highest-risk upon release from custody, successfully supporting significantly increased educational attachment and reduced recidivism rates.
+Prior to politics, working with an interdisciplinary committee, Trent developed and managed within the community a nationally recognized program for youth offenders of highest-risk, that successfully increased educational attachment and reduced recidivism rates.

-As an educator, Trent taught in high schools, worked in student support and led various new initiatives.
+As an educator, Trent taught in high schools and led various new initiatives.
 Trent assisted in the creation of a new campus for adult students.
-Trent also led the development of a holistic program for students displaying severe violent behaviours.
+Trent also led the development of a program for students displaying severe violent behaviours.
 Previously, Trent worked with a youth agency supporting at-risk youth.

 Trent’s wife Stephanie is a teacher.
 Together, they are highly involved in the community through coaching and volunteerism, and by engaging in the many diverse cultural, arts and sporting events that enrich Regina and Saskatchewan.